-Via The Daily Item of Lynn, MA I read about Vance P. Brown.
-Mr. Brown is a Medford resident, and is currently facing serious charges for third offense DUI (in Massachusetts DUI or driving under the influence cases are typically referred to as OUI or operating under the influence) in Peabody District Court.
+Via The Daily Item of Lynn, MA I read about a Medford resident who is currently facing serious charges for third offense DUI (in Massachusetts DUI or driving under the influence cases are typically referred to as OUI or operating under the influence) in Peabody District Court.

 Operating under the influence third offense is so serious because it is a charge that carries a mandatory minimum jail sentence if the defendant is convicted.
 Typically, first offense dui cases end in probation, even if there is a conviction after trial.
 Second offense dui charges are significantly more serious, and the statute for second offense dui does have mandatory jail time in its language.
 However, most second offenders are eligible for an alternative disposition whereby they avoid jail time in exchange for inpatient alcohol addiction treatment.
 On a third offense dui charge in Massachusetts there is no possibility to avoid jail time if prosecutors obtain a conviction.